biomejs/biome/CONTRIBUTING.md

 #### Generated files

-If you work on some parser and you create new nodes or modify existing ones, will need to run a command to update some files that are auto-generated.
+If you work on some parser and create new nodes or modify existing ones, you must run a command to update some auto-generated files.

 ##### `cargo codegen grammar`